quantyle/coinbase-correlation-analysis/README.md

 # Coinbase Pro Correlation Analysis

-The purpose of this project is to run a correlation analysis on the price and volume movements of all trading pairs on Coinbase Pro via the API at: https://api.pro.coinbase.com

-## Why?

-A correlation analysis can be used as a starting point for creating a diversified trading portfolio, or creating a strategy like mean reversal.
-This is meant as a starting point for others to build upon.
+A correlation analysis on the price and volume movements of all trading pairs on Coinbase Pro API.
+This can be used as a starting point for creating a diversified trading portfolio, or creating a strategy like mean reversal.

 ## Requirements